360 Robert Blvd

 - Project selection, screening, and matching to every skill level

-- A guided tour of Slidell and New Orleans that will familiarize you with the region, how it has been impacted by natural disasters, and the plight of its people
+- A scripted driving tour of Slidell and New Orleans as an option for Wednesday’s day off to provide your group with insights on how this area has been impacted by natural disasters as well as the ongoing plight of area residents

-- Customized event programming, recreational, and evening worship
+- Customizable evening programming, recreational, and worship activities

-- Devotional books created to go with our theme for each volunteer
+- Devotional booklets for each volunteer (youth as well as adult chaperones), created to go with our summer theme

-- Highly trained staff to supervise construction and to help your students grow in their faith
+- Trained staff to help supervise worksites, provide leadership for evening activities, oversee mealtimes, and help your students grow in faith

 - 1 vehicle for each work team (A work team generally consists of 2-3 adults and 8-10 youth.
 Please contact us regarding your transportation if you have any questions or concerns.
 We can help!)